Low-calorie weight management programmes

-The first year results are hugely promising.
-They show that it’s possible for some people to put their Type 2 diabetes into remission using a low-calorie, diet-based, weight management programme, delivered by their GP.
+The first year results showed that it’s possible for some people to put their Type 2 diabetes into remission using a low-calorie, diet-based, weight management programme, delivered by their GP.
 Almost half (45.6 per cent) of those who took part in the programme were in remission after a year.

 The study found there was a close link between Type 2 diabetes remission and total weight loss.
 86 per cent of people who lost more than 15kg on the programme were in remission after a year, as were 57 per cent of people who lost 10–15kg, and 34 per cent who lost 5–10kg.

 In the comparison group, where people had the best diabetes care currently available, but didn't try the new weight management approach, only 4 per cent went into remission.

 But what does remission actually mean?
 It’s when blood glucose (or blood sugar) levels are in a normal range again.
 This doesn’t mean diabetes has gone for good.
-It’s still really important for people in remission to get regular healthcare checks, so any complications can be monitored and any signs of Type 2 diabetes coming back can be caught early./p>
+It’s still really important for people in remission to get regular healthcare checks, so any complications can be monitored and any signs of Type 2 diabetes coming back can be caught early.
+Find out more about remission.

 In this study, the team defined remission as having blood glucose levels (HbA1c) below 6.5% (48mmol/mol) after 12 months, with at least two months without any Type 2 diabetes medications.

 Isobel Murray took part in DiRECT and has put her Type 2 diabetes into remission: